hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 * **Value Type:** String.

-The `id` value within the [resource namespace](#namespace-resources-data-sources) contains id of the resource.
+The `id` value within the [resource namespace](#namespace-resources-data-sources) contains the id of the resource.

 -> **NOTE:** The example below uses a _data source_ here because the [`null_data_soruce`][ref-tf-null-data-source] data source gives a static ID,